datatrails/datatrails-samples/README.md

 Sample python code that uses the datatrails python SDK to manage particular types of assets such as 'doors', 'cards', 'containers' etc.

+Only supplied as examples of python code that accesses the datatrails archivist.

+No tests - released 'AS-IS'

 # Installing the samples code

-Python 3.8 and later versions are supported.
+Python 3.9 and later versions are supported.

 Use the standard python pip utility: